Google SecOps Extension

 The extension extensions/google-secops packages setup and key security workflows into skills.

-The skills are designed to work seamlessly with:
+These skills are Adaptive, designed to work seamlessly with:

 The (.agent) symlink makes them available as Antigravity Agent Skills at the workspace level.
 You could also install/copy/symlink the skills to ~/.gemini/antigravity/skills/ to make them available globally to all workspaces.